 When identifying the types of providers that the rules apply to, the CMS states that it is assessed upon how the provider practices, rather than specialty type, license, or certification.

 Although the rules broadly apply to physicians or healthcare providers acting within their scope of practice as identified under applicable state law, some requirements of the rules are only triggered by practice in a certain setting or manner.

 Notice + consent requirements

-Healthcare providers, facilities and patients are not required to sign an acknowledgement that the required disclosure notice for patient protections against surprise billing was provided or received.
+Healthcare providers, facilities, and patients are not required to sign an acknowledgment that the required disclosure notice for patient protection against surprise billing was provided or received.
 Providers may also enter into a written agreement with the facility allowing the facility to make the disclosure instead of the provider.

 Providers and facilities are also permitted to provide patients with a notice and consent form if the patient is being asked to waive their balance billing protections.
 However, a different notice and set of requirements will apply in these cases.

 This consent form must be signed by the patient, must be retained for at least seven years, and is only applicable to non-emergency care — not post-stabilization services — provided by out-of-network providers related to a visit to an in-network facility and post-stabilization services.